geoserver/geoserver/doc/en/user/docs/installation/win_installer.md

     !!! abstract "Nightly Build"

-        This documentation covers GeoServer 2.25-SNAPSHOT which is under development and is available as a `Nightly <release/main>`{.interpreted-text role="website"} release.
+        This documentation covers GeoServer {{ version }}-SNAPSHOT which is under development and is available as a `Nightly <release/main>`{.interpreted-text role="website"} release.

         Nightly releases are used to test out try out new features and test community modules and do not provide a windows installer.
-When GeoServer 2.25.0 is released a windows installer will be provided.
+When GeoServer {{ version }}.0 is released a windows installer will be provided.

     !!! abstract "Release"

-        These instructions are for GeoServer 2.25-RC.
+        These instructions are for GeoServer {{ release }}.

 4. Click the link for the :**Windows Installer**.